maloleroy/fhe-bpce/README.md

 You can start benchmarks found in `benches/` by running `cargo bench`.

+There are other benchmarks in the workspace's crates.
+You can use `cargo bench --workspace` to start them all.

 ## Architecture

 The main binary uses crates to organize its dependencies: